Silver Creek, California

-Silver Creek is a former settlement in Plumas County, California.
+Silver Creek is a former settlement in Plumas County, California, United States.
 It lay at an elevation of 3724 feet (1135 m).
 Silver Creek is located 1.25 mi north-northwest of Meadow Valley.

 History

 Silver Creek was the home to the largest Chinese settlement of Plumas County, with over 500 residents, which lasted from about 1855 to the 1920s.
-It became the commercial center for the county's Chinese, with hotels, restaurants, stores, worship and social places.
+It became the commercial center for the county's Chinese population, with hotels, restaurants, stores, worship and social places.
 The land surrounding the town was later dredged away, leaving only a few remnants to see today.